aerdnatravelblog/travelblog/content/blog/2015/paracas.md

 ### Buggy riding and sand boarding

 There are several agencies providing this tour.
-We described our experience with "Dessert nights" in our story above.
+We described our experience with "Desert nights" in our story above.
 You will make a few stops on the dunes for the sand boarding.
 Igor is an experienced snowboarder, he took a snowboard from the Hostel.
 The rest of us enjoyed sliding on the boards belly down.
 Igor admitted that the snowboard was very slow on the sand.
 The sand boards were much faster and because the dunes are very big, we could achieve high speeds.
 In the end you can admire a spectacular sun set in the desert.
 The whole tour took around 3 hours.
 We received a free Pisco Sour in our Hostel.
 The trip costs 50 PEN p.p.

 ![Buggy](/img/paracas/paracas11.jpg "Buggy")